-- An International Student Application for Admission - A copy of the student's valid passport. - A certified, translated and official transcript of the secondary scholastic record which includes a graduation or completion date. - Officially certified, translated, and evaluated college transcripts from all non-U.S. colleges attended, if applicable. - Official college transcripts from all U.S. colleges attended if the student is transferring from within the United States to MCC.
-Students applying for transfer from institutions within the United States must submit an International Student Transfer Form completed by their current international student advisor before they may be considered for transfer, and they must be eligible for immediate re-admission to that institution. - Evidence of proficiency in the English language.
+- An International Student Application for Admission. - A copy of the student's valid passport. - A certified, translated and official transcript of the secondary scholastic record which includes a graduation or completion date. - Officially certified, translated, and evaluated college transcripts from all non-U.S. colleges attended, if applicable. - Official college transcripts from all U.S. colleges attended if the student is transferring from within the United States to MCC.
+Students applying for transfer from institutions within the United States must submit an International Student Transfer Form completed by their current international student advisor before they may be considered for transfer, and they must be eligible for immediate re-admission to that institution.

+- Evidence of proficiency in the English language.
 Proficiency may be demonstrated by an American College Test (ACT) composite score of 18, a minimum score of 500 on the Test of English as a Foreign Language (TOEFL), or a minimum score of 173 on the computer-based TOEFL or a minimum score of 61 on the Internet-based TOEFL.
-Official test scores should be sent directly to Meridian Community College from the ACT or TOEFL testing center.

-- A completed Affidavit of Support form reflecting evidence of sufficient financial means to cover college and personal expenditures while in attendance.
-The affidavit must be certified and translated by a financial institution official or financial sponsor and must be accompanied by supporting bank documents, including a statement of finances form. - MCC provides limited health insurance upon student enrollment.
-Additional health coverage is recommended.
+Official test scores should be sent directly to Meridian Community College from the ACT or TOEFL testing center. - A completed Affidavit of Support form reflecting evidence of sufficient financial means to cover college and personal expenditures while in attendance.
+The affidavit must be certified and translated by a financial institution official or financial sponsor and must be accompanied by supporting bank documents, including a statement of finances form.